wawayu1806/python-feed-forward-neural-network/README.md

 # python-feed-forward-neural-network
-Tools to Create a Custom Feed Forward Neural Network in Python
+Tools to Create a Feed Forward Neural Network in Python